steipete/steipete.com/_posts/2020-09-13-state-of-swiftui.md

 ## SwiftUI AttributeGraph Crashes

 Most SwiftUI crashes are a result of either a diffing issue in AttributeGraph, or a bug with one of the bindings to the platform controls (AppKit or UIKit).
-Whenever you see `AG::Graph` in the stack trace, that’s Swift’s AttributeGraph, which takes over representing the view hierarchy and diffing.
+Whenever you see `AG::Graph` in the stack trace, that’s SwiftUI's AttributeGraph (written in C++), which takes over representing the view hierarchy and diffing.
 Crashes there are usually in this form:

 ```
  Fruta[3607:1466511] [error] precondition failure: invalid size for indirect attribute: 25 vs 24